A Sense Of Reasoning

 She placed her hand on his head to steady herself, then continued, ‘They’ll know it’s your brothers,’ she insisted, ‘so – where does that leave us?’

 ‘I know!’ she was quick to stop him, ‘but – I just wasn’t thinking straight.’
 Joe, I can’t risk losing my best friend, especially not now, don’t you see?’
 She winced, ‘they’ll all blame me for making Steve run off with that tart,’ her tone sharpened at the notion, ‘Oh yes, he’ll love every minute of it.
-And what about me mum – Joe, I’m having a baby for Christ sake!
+And what about me, mum – Joe, I’m having a baby, for Christ’s sake!
 I need her more now than ever before.’
-Emily shook her head, ‘and what about you, he’s your brother – they’re going to go mental, especially now.
+Emily shook her head, ‘and what about you?
+He’s your brother – they’re going to go mental, especially now.
 Don’t you see it’s hopeless?’
 She turned slightly as the boy rose to his feet, ‘I can’t let you go through all that, Joe, not now.’

 ‘Emily – please!‘ he pleaded.
 ‘Not now? – What do you mean? – Not now?’